On Integrability of Type 0A Matrix Model in the Presence of D brane: Type 0A MQM on a circle in the presence of D brane

 where$\rho(E)$ is given in (\ref{density})

 Now we can calculate free energy ${\cal{F}}(\mu, R)= {\rm log}{\cal{Z}}(\mu, R)$ as.

 with the density (\ref{density}),and from (\ref{partition6},\ref{heprime}) the free energy is given by

-where we have \be {\phi_0^\prime} ({E^\prime})={\phi_0} (E) \la{phirelation} \ee So from the expression of the density of the energy eigenstates (\ref{density}) (ignore the $\Lambda$ factor ) this implies the number of energy eigenstates between E to E+dE is same as that of between ${E^\prime}$ to ${E^\prime}+ d{E^\prime}$.
+where we have \be {\phi_0^\prime} ({E^\prime})={\phi_0} (E), \la{phirelation} \ee Also in order to go from first step to second step in (\ref{expressiondual1}), we followed the same steps as in (\ref{fred}), did a partial integration.
+So from the expression of the density of the energy eigenstates (\ref{density}) (ignore the $\Lambda$ factor ) this implies the number of energy eigenstates between E to E+dE is same as that of between ${E^\prime}$ to ${E^\prime}+ d{E^\prime}$.
 So the partition function on a circle in the presence of D brane corresponds to a deformation in static Fermi sea where the deformation is expressed as $E=-\mu\,\Rightarrow\,E^\prime =-\mu$ with all the energy eigenstates are in one to one mapping.
 Note that the partition function is getting contribution only from the deformation of Fermi surface instead of excitation modes.
-This is because we are in compact dimension and its only the trace over energy eigenstates contribute, which we will explain more in the next subsection.
 Finally the expression of the free energy $\CF(\mu, R)$ in (\ref{expressiondual1}) along with (\ref{phirelation}) suggests the following

 where

 and in the last step we made a transformation from the basis ${\psi^\pm_o}(E)={e^{\mp{i\phi_o}(E)}}{e^{-iEt}}{{(\cpm\zpm)}^{\pm iE-{\frac{1}{2}}} }\rightarrow {\psi^\pm_o}({E^\prime}) ={e^{\mp{i\phi_o^\prime}({E^\prime})}}{e^{-i{E^\prime}t}}{{(\cpm\zpm)}^{\pm i{E^\prime}-{\frac{1}{2}}} }$ with ${E^\prime}= E - {\frac{1}{\tpr}}{\log}(1-{\frac{2E}{\mu_B^2}} )$ and also ${\phi_o^\prime}({E^\prime})= {\phi_o}(E)$.
 Note as we discussed in section 2, although the contribution from the macroscopic loop operator has a factor ${\f{1}{\b}}$ however in the double scaled hamiltonian it cannot be ignored and the shifted energy will be given by $E^\prime$.
 Above expression implies that the Type 0A MQM on a circle in the presence of a D brane can be viewed as a free theory with the free hamiltonian ${H_o}$ with the wave function replaced by the above one.
 This point will be relevant in section 5.
 Note the relation (\ref{phifrerelation},\ref{genusexpansion}) can be expressed as \be 2{\rm sin }{\frac{\p_\mu }{2\b R} }\cdot\CF(\mu ) = \phi_o ^\prime(-\mu) . \la{phibranerelation} \ee Also note that from nonlinear relation between the effective hamiltonian ${H_o^\prime}$ and the free hamiltonian ${H_o}$ its evident that in the genus expansion of free energy in the relation (\ref{genusexpansion}) will have both odd and even powers of $\mu$( this is because the new free energy corresponds to replacing $\mu \rightarrow E(E^\prime){|_ {E^\prime = \mu}}$ which follows from (\ref{partition6})).
 This is the signature of the presence of surface with boundary which is the implication from MQM/string theory duality.